 Learn how to make your work on Terra understandable and reproducible - for yourself, your team, and others - with clear and complete documentation.
-Read on for best practice guidelines - developed by the UX and User Ed teams - to help improve documentation in workspace dashboards and in notebooks.
+Read on for best practice guidelines to help improve documentation in workspace dashboards and in notebooks.

 Workspace dashboard documentation best practices

-Workspace documentation is written in GitHub-flavored Markdown, with a handful of exceptions (the emoji shortcut and linking by id within the page are currently not allowed in Terra).
+Workspace documentation is written in GitHub-flavored Markdown, with a handful of exceptions (currently, the emoji shortcut and linking by id within the page are not allowed in Terra).
 You can edit the dashboard by clicking the pencil icon at the top of the Dashboard tab.

 Why good documentation matters

-Your workspace dashboard should include - or clearly reference - any information needed to reproduce the analysis.
-This makes it easier for everyone, including your colleagues and even yourself (if you return to the workspace after a bit of time, for example).
+Your Workspace Dashboard should include - or clearly reference - any information needed to reproduce the analysis.
+This makes it easier for your colleagues and even yourself (e.g., if you return to the workspace after some time).